jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 programming, there aren't many languages out there that can pack as much logic and expressiveness into a one-liner as Kotlin does.

-Brushing up on [Kotlin](https://kotlinlang.org) while doing [Advent of Code 2021](https://adventofcode.com/) has given me a renewed appreciation for Kotlin's expressiveness.
+Doing [Advent of Code 2021](https://adventofcode.com/) in [Kotlin](https://kotlinlang.org) has given me a renewed appreciation for its expressiveness.
 I've already mentioned the `windowed()` and `also()` functions in [the first post of this series](aoc-learnings.md).
 In this post, I'll show you a few more one-liners I've used to solve the AoC problems.

-Let's start with creating frequency maps with a one-liner in Kotlin.
+Let's start with creating a frequency map with one line of Kotlin.

 ## Lesson #4 - Creating frequency maps with `groupingBy()` and `eachCount()`